12. The on-site inspection

 At the start of all inspections, the inspector confirms their identity by producing their Ofsted inspector authorisation and identification card and identity badge.
 They don’t need to carry paper copies of Disclosure and Barring Service (DBS) checks.

-The inspector will always meet with the manager/person in charge at the beginning of the inspection to:
+The inspector will always meet with the responsible individual/person in charge at the beginning of the inspection to:

 - outline the plan for the inspection

-- make arrangements to interview the manager and/or responsible individual during the course of the inspection, or a nominated senior member of staff if they are unavailable
+- make arrangements to interview the responsible individual during the course of the inspection, or a nominated senior member of staff if they are unavailable

 - outline any lines of enquiry for the inspection